Deep Neural Networks for Multiple Speaker Detection and Localization: Proposed Method

 \subsection{Input Features}

-The \emph{generalized cross-correlation with phase transform} (GCC-PHAT)~\cite{knapp_generalized_1976} is the most popular method for estimating the \emph{time difference of arrival} (TDOA) between microphones, which is an important clue for SSL\@.
-Here, we use two types of features based on GCC-PHAT\@.
+The generalized cross-correlation with phase transform (GCC-PHAT)~\cite{knapp_generalized_1976} is the most popular method for estimating the time difference of arrival (TDOA) between microphones, which is an important clue for SSL\@.
+Here, we use two types of features based on GCC-PHAT\@ at frame level.

 \textbf{GCC-PHAT coefficients:} The first type of input feature is represented by the center GCC-PHAT values of all $M(M-1)/2$ microphone pairs as used in~\cite{xiao_learning-based_2015}.
 The GCC-PHAT between channel $i$ and $j$ is formulated as: